kinow/kinoshita.eti.br/_posts/2014-08-09-strings-transliteration-in-java-with-apache-commons-lang.md

 ---
-title: 'Strings transliteration in Java with Apache Commons Lang'
-author: kinow
+date: 2014-08-09 12:49:33 +1300
+layout: post
 tags:
 - java
 - apache software foundation
 - bioinformatics
-category: 'blog'
-time: '12:49:33'
+title: Strings transliteration in Java with Apache Commons Lang
 ---

 [Rosalind](http://rosalind.info) is a website with a curated set of exercices for bioinformatics, organized hierarchily.